Theft Crimes in the Bay Area

-When a person commits an act of theft, he or she will either be charged with petty theft or grand theft.
-A person will face petty theft charges, a misdemeanor offense, when the total value of the stolen goods is less than $400.
-Grand theft, which is a much more serious felony offense, will be charged when the value of the stolen goods is more than $400.
+Depending on the specific facts of your case, you will be charged with either petty theft (misdemeanor) or grand theft (felony).
+Generally, a misdemeanor offense has occurred when the total value of the stolen property is less than $400.
+Meanwhile, a felony has occurred when the value of the stolen property amounts to more than $400.

 - Robbery/Armed Robbery